-Note: We recommend to start virtual machines directly by running the respective front-end, as you might otherwise miss important error and state information that VirtualBox may display on the console.
+Note: This is provided for backwards compatibility only.
+We recommend to start virtual machines directly by running the respective front-end, as you might otherwise miss important error and state information that VirtualBox may display on the console.
 This is especially important for front-ends other than VirtualBox, our graphical user interface, because those cannot display error messages in a popup window.
-See chapter 7.4.1, VBoxHeadless, the VRDP-only server, page 93 for more information.
+See chapter 7.1.2, VBoxHeadless, the VRDP-only server, page 99 for more information.